 Farmers and ranchers in all parts of the country rely on all-terrain vehicles (ATVs) to complete a variety of jobs related to production agriculture.
 Manufacturers continue to identify new applications and develop pull-behind attachments to increase the versatility and usefulness of ATVs.

 Despite their usefulness, ATVs remain a source of problematic incidents on farms and ranches.
-In the United States in 2008, ATV accidents resulted in 135,100 injuries and 410 deaths (Consumer Product Safety Commission).
+In the United States in 2014, ATV accidents resulted in 93.700 emergency department treated injuries and 385 deaths (Consumer Product Safety Commission).
 To reduce the risk of an ATV-related injury or death, take the following precautions: